AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 * **Right-clicking a node type from the palette and dragging onto the graph** will create a node where you wish.

-### "Undocking" a node's tab
+### "Undocking" a node's view

 <img src="../tab.png" style="float: left; margin-right:20px">
-Sometimes it is useful to see several node tabs at the same time.
+Sometimes it is useful to see several node views at the same time.
-Double-clicking on the actual "tab" part, where the name of the node type appears, will make the tab open in a separate window.
+Double-clicking on the tab, where the name of the node type appears, will make the view open in a separate window.
-This can be done for several tabs, and the windows can be rearranged as you wish.
-Closing the window will "redock" the tab so it appears in the tab area as before.
+This can be done for several views, and the windows can be rearranged as you wish.
+Closing the window will "redock" the view so it appears in the node area as before.

 ### Constant and comment nodes